LucientZ/the-toybox/ctf-writeups/tamuctf2025/brainrot/README.md

 ## Solution

-This challenge has a program in pygyatt.
+This challenge has a program in pygyat.
 Don't worry if you can't read it, I'll fix it later.
 This is the code:

 ```py
 ###############